Menu

 The populations where Y-DNA haplogroup O1A3 is found include:

-2. Northern Philippines and other Filipino populations
+2. Thai and other mainland Southeast Asian populations

 Regional Presence